 SA Objective DM1 DM2 DM3 DM4 DM5 DM6 DM7 DM8 DM9 DM10 DM11 DM12 DM13 DM14 DM15 DM16 DM17 DM18 DM19 Cumulative effects Commentary 1.
-To reduce air pollution and encourage improvements in air quality 0 0 0 NA +/0 0 AN NA AN 0 + + +/- AN AN NA NA NA NA +/- Likely significant effects No significant effects are identified for these policies and a neutral or N/A score is awarded to most of them, as their potential effects are either very minor and easily mitigatable or bare no relation to this SA Objective.
-A mixed score of minor positive to minor negative is identified for policy DM13 as it could result in the creation of large scale development (biomass facilities) but the policy does require the consideration, reduction and mitigation of any air quality effects.
+To reduce air pollution and encourage improvements in air quality 0 0 0 NA +/0 0 NA NA NA 0 + + +/- NA AN NA AN NA NA +/- Likely significant effects No significant effects are identified for these policies and a neutral or N/A score is awarded to most of them, as their potential effects are either very minor and easily mitigatable or bare no relation to this SA Objective.
+A mixed score of minor positive to minor negative is identified for policy DM13 as it could result in the creation of large-scale development (biomass facilities) but the policy does require the consideration, reduction and mitigation of any air quality effects, and ensures biomass used is a recognisable fuel, ensuring waste-based biomass is not used unless in a non-polluting form.
 Overall, a minor positive and minor negative effect is anticipated cumulatively for these policies.
 Mitigation None.
 Assumptions None.
 Uncertainties None.

 SA Objective DM1 DM2 DM3 DM4 DM5 DM6 DM7 DM8 DM9 DM10 DM11 DM12 DM13 DM14 DM15 DM16 DM17 DM18 DM19 Cumulative effects Commentary 2.
-To minimise greenhouse gases that cause climate change and deliver a managed response to its effects 0 0 0 AN 0 0 NA NA AN 0 + + + +/- + AN NA NA NA NA ++/- Likely significant effects A mixed score of significant positive to minor negative is identified for policy DM13 as it could result in the creation of large scale development (biomass facilities) but the policy does require such development to only produce a low amount of emissions.
+To minimise greenhouse gases that cause climate change and deliver a managed response to its effects 0 0 0 NA 0 0 NA NA AN 0 + + ++/- + AN NA NA NA NA ++/- Likely significant effects A mixed score of significant positive to minor negative is identified for policy DM13 as it could result in the creation of large scale development (biomass facilities) but the policy does require such development to only produce a low amount of emissions.
+It also ensures biomass used is in a recognisable form, ensuring waste-based biomass is not used unless in a non-polluting form.
 Biomass development could also lead to reducing the overall amount of greenhouse gas emissions produced within the District through the better and more sustainable management of food waste.
 Overall, a mix of significant positive and minor negative effects are anticipated cumulatively for these policies.
 Mitigation None.
 Assumptions None.
 Uncertainties None.